Sand Impaction in Dogs - How Does it Happen?

 Drinking water

-If your dog starts gulping muddy water, they might end up gulping down quite a bit of sand.
-You need to make sure your dog’s water bowl is always clean and sand-free.
+If your dog starts gulping muddy water, they might gulp down quite a bit of sand.
+You must ensure your dog’s water bowl is always clean and sand-free.
 The same goes for dogs that are playing in the water.
 You have to prevent them from drinking muddy water.

 How can I know my dog has sand impaction?